9 Things to do with Kids in NYC.

 New York is such an amazing city but at night it is even more alive.
 Freddie was absolutely shattered by this time but he refused to go to bed as he loved all of the street entertainers and the lights.

 Luckily we were not flying to Naples, Florida until the next morning.
-But these are the things to do in New York with kids.
+But these are the things to do with kids in NYC.

-Check out from Trip Advisor where you should stay in New York with kids.
+Check out from Trip Advisor where you should stay with kids in NYC

 For more ideas on what to do in New York check out Dais Like These Blog